RobuRishabh/Real-time-2D-Object-Recognition/ReadME.md

 2. erosion shrinks or reduces them.
 By selecting an appropriate strategy, we can effectively remove noise or fill holes in the thresholded image.

-Markup : * cleanup(Mat &image): This function performs image cleanup by applying dilation followed by erosion.
+- cleanup(Mat &image): This function performs image cleanup by applying dilation followed by erosion.
 It helps to remove small noise and smooth the binary image.
 The function uses a predefined kernel for the morphological operations and returns the cleaned up image as a Mat.

 ## Task 3 - Segment the image into regions
 The task is to implement connected components analysis on a thresholded and cleaned image to segment it into regions.